Accident involving two vans causing delays on the A38

 An accident between two vans in South Derbyshire has led to congestion on the A38.

-According to traffic and travel website Inrix, there are delays on the northbound carriageway of the A38 at Egginton, between the A5132 Carriers Road for Willington and Egginton and the A50 J4/B5008 for Etwall Road at the Toyota Island.
+According to traffic and travel website Inrix, there are delays on the northbound carriageway of the A38 at Egginton, between the A5132 Carriers Road for Willington and Egginton and the A50 J4/B5008 for Etwall Road at the Toyota Island this evening, Sunday, January 28.

 One vehicle has reportedly left the carriageway and the other is reported to be facing the wrong way on the road.
 There is debris on the road as a result of the accident.